No-Bake Chocolate Pudding Pie

 - So simple to make.
 My grandma’s recipe simply involves mixing up the chocolate pudding, pouring it into a graham cracker crust and topping it with whipped cream (we always use Cool Whip).
 I elevated her chocolate pudding pie recipe to include an extra layer – a decadent, delicious cheesecake layer.
 Yes, please!

 - Great for the holidays.
-If you’ve never made or tried a chocolate pudding pie, please do so VERY soon.
+If you’ve never made or tried this recipe, please do so VERY soon.
 Add it to your Thanksgiving dessert menu!
 It would be a great alternative to pumpkin pie.
 Or make it to enjoy after Christmas dinner.
 Since it’s a no-bake recipe, it doesn’t compete for precious oven space, plus you can make it a day or so ahead of time and let it chill in the fridge.
 It’s also just a great any time treat!

 - Amazingly delicious.
-With a combination of cheesecake filling and creamy pudding piled into a sweet, buttery graham cracker crust, this layered chocolate pie is the cure for many things including holiday blues, PMS, homesickness, lovesickness, and is a total hit with almost everyone that tries it!
+With a combination of cheesecake filling and creamy pudding piled into a sweet, buttery graham cracker crust, this layered chocolate pie is perfect for true chocolate addicts and the cure for many things including holiday blues, PMS, homesickness, lovesickness, and is a total hit with almost everyone that tries it!

 The ingredient list is short and sweet!
 You only need 5 ingredients, plus the crust.
 Here’s the lineup:

 - Graham cracker crust.
 You can buy a pre-made graham cracker crust from the store to save time, but I prefer a homemade graham cracker crust.
 It’s quick + easy to make with graham cracker crumbs, melted butter and sugar.